START-Hack/Intel_Liftoff_STARTHACK24/README.md

 ## <p align="center"> Judging Criteria: </p>

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-In in sodales turpis.
-Donec euismod diam sit amet fermentum imperdiet.
-Donec justo mi, lacinia sed dolor vel, convallis tincidunt ligula.
-Duis suscipit ante tellus, lacinia venenatis lorem suscipit in.
-Sed ac ipsum tincidunt, consequat est ut, molestie nunc.
-Donec efficitur risus ut erat luctus, id congue odio rhoncus.
-Curabitur neque lorem, maximus at est sit amet, semper vehicula libero.
-Aliquam a fermentum leo.
-Mauris rhoncus lorem sed lorem auctor, eu tempus risus ultrices.
-Proin condimentum sem at commodo congue.
+- Development on Intel Developer Cloud (25%)
+- Open Source (25%)
+- Problem Solving (25%)
+- Optimization with Intel AI (25%)

 ## <p align="center"> Point of Contact: </p>

-<p align="center"> Name, Name, or Name will be glad to answer your questions during the Deep Dive.
+<p align="center"> Vladimir Kilyazov will be glad to answer your questions during the Deep Dive.
 We’ll also be available on Discord. </p>

 ## <p align="center"> Prize - the winning team members will each receive: </p>

-### Prize Name
+### #1 Gold Ticket Intel Liftoff: Includes personalized tech mentoring and credits for the Intel Developer Cloud.
+### #2 Runner-Up Reward: An opportunity for an interview and a feature publication with Intel Corporation.
+### #3 Branded Intel Corporation merchandise, symbolizing your achievement and participation.